Looking for information but not sure where to start?

-Please fill out our Child and Adolescent Intake Form for children and teens, or our Adult Intake Form for adults.
-Once this form is received, our Care Coordinator will review your needs, match you to an appropriate clinician, and get back to you with booking options.
-For any questions, email us at firstname.lastname@example.org or call 1-833-482-5558 to speak to one of our Clinical Coordinators.
+Please fill out our Registration Form.
+Once this form is received, our Team will review your needs, match you to an appropriate clinician, and get back to you with booking options.
+For any questions, email us at firstname.lastname@example.org or call 1-833-482-5558.
+Coordinators.

 Cited Research: Young, Z., Moghaddam, N. , & Tickle, A. (2020).
 The efficacy of Cognitive Behavioral Therapy for adults with ADHD: A systematic review and meta-analysis of randomized controlled trials.
 Journal of Attention Disorders, 24(6), 875-888.